ok4md/bug-free-robot/README.md

 mmdvm_connect - ARM Raspberry Pi
 --------------------------------------
-connect MMDVM hotspot (or repeater) to another MMDVM hotspot (or repeater).
+connect MMDVM hotspot (or repeater) directly to another MMDVM hotspot (or repeater).

 (DMR mode only)